Realtime Web StatisticsRealtime blog statistics

 Although there is a national R&R policy framework in India, each state has specific guidelines based on the needs and contexts of local communities.
 Tata Steel complies with the relevant government R&R regulations and strives to minimise disruption to the lives of affected communities while improving their quality of life through comprehensive R&R packages, often exceeding social and economic regulatory requirements.
 Some instances are as follows:

-• Scholarships for a wide range of courses to help nominated family members improve their qualifications for employment
+• Scholarships for a wide range of courses to help nominated family members improve their qualifications for employment.

-• Free primary education for children from affected communities
+• Free primary education for children from affected communities.

-• Free healthcare support at multi-speciality hospitals and through referral services
+• Free healthcare support at multi-speciality hospitals and through referral services.

-• Establishment and maintenance of R&R colonies for displaced families, equipped with essential community infrastructure such as all-weather motorable roads, drainage systems, piped water connections, household electric connections, street lighting, solid waste and garbage management facilities, community centres, burial/cremation grounds, dispensaries, playgrounds, greenery, and areas for traditional religious worship
+• Establishment and maintenance of R&R colonies for displaced families, equipped with essential community infrastructure such as all-weather motorable roads, drainage systems, piped water connections, household electric connections, street lighting, solid waste and garbage management facilities, community centres, burial/cremation grounds, dispensaries, playgrounds, greenery, and areas for traditional religious worship.

-• Development of economic self-reliance among women as well as entrepreneurs to participate in the Company's value chain
+• Development of economic self-reliance among women as well as entrepreneurs to participate in the Company's value chain.

-• Preserving the cultural heritage, identity, and language of Indigenous peoples within affected communities
+• Preserving the cultural heritage, identity, and language of Indigenous peoples within affected communities.

-• Addressing all community grievances that emerge periodically as a result of physical and economic displacement
+• Addressing all community grievances that emerge periodically as a result of physical and economic displacement.

 Strategic Focus and Talent Allocation for R&R

-The Company has strong, qualified social impact teams who work on local development challenges, build social capital, and engage in dialogue with communities at each location much before a project comes on board or the commencement of R&R at a location.
+The Company has strong, qualified social impact teams who work on local development challenges, build social capital, and engage in dialogue with communities at each location long before a project comes on board or the commencement of R&R at a location.
 A specialised team is also designated at each location to drive the R&R process to minimise disruption and share information relevant to displacement for the affected communities.
 The eligibility details for entitlements and benefits are shared with them in advance as part of the project’s planning process to enable the community to make thoughtful decisions for a better future.

 The Company’s annual plans set out activities, outcomes, and responsibilities for the R&R process, subject to management reviews with a pre-defined cadence.
 The above strategies and plans derive from benchmarking with agencies, models, and concepts from foremost thought leaders, and industry practices on the subject.